MSc International Relations and Diplomacy students.

 The student works on the thesis with the supervisor during the fourth block.
 The supervisor, besides giving guidance on individual chapters, gives comments and suggestions on a complete draft version before the final version is submitted.
 The deadline for the first complete draft should be set for the beginning of May in consultation with the supervisor.

-The deadline for the final version of the thesis is May 23, 2020.
+The deadline for the final version of the thesis is May 21, 2021.
 The student hands in the final version to the supervisor and the second reader.
-The thesis should also be submitted electronically as a Turnitin Assignment (on Blackboard).
+The thesis should also be submitted electronically as a Turnitin Assignment (on Brightspace).

 The supervisor and second reader evaluate the thesis during a period of three weeks (15 working days).
-A thesis evaluation form is filled out and a meeting is scheduled to discuss the comments of both the supervisor and the second reader.
-If a meeting in person is not possible, the evaluation and comments will be communicated by email.
+A thesis evaluation form is filled out highlighting the comments of both the supervisor and the second reader.

 After the last meeting the student submits the thesis in pdf format to be uploaded in the Leiden MSc International Relations and Diplomacy Master Thesis Repository.